k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/03_graphit_node_types.md

 Node Type options define how content is structured and how a tag is presented in an output document.
 By default, nodes are not assigned a Type or Property when they are created.
 ### What Are the Node Type Options?
-Please refer to the files referred to in the Example column and located in the Project environment.
+Please refer to the files referred to in the Example column and located in the Project environment under Project Tree > Web Services > Resources.
-You can run each file in debug mode to observe the response for each of the types that are described in the table below:
+You can run each file in debug mode and observe the response for each of the types that are described below:

 <table>
 <tbody>